Margins And Costs Where Is Your Profit?

 When we are talking about margins and costs relating to the food manufacturing industry, you need to know some basic information.
 Perhaps the most important information is what portion of the money earned from your product you’ll actually be making!

 Unfortunately, you do not get to take home your retail price.
 Before you see a profit, the grocer’s margin is deducted, the distributor’s margin is deducted and your costs are deducted.
 The amount that is remaining is your profit.

-Grocer’s margins are a percentage of the retail price. sometimes put to 40%.
+Grocer’s margins are a percentage of the retail price, which can be up to 40%.

 Distributor’s margins are a percentage of the grocer’s cost, sometimes up to 35%

-Your profit is the difference between all of your costs and your selling price.
+Your profit is the difference between ALL of your costs and selling price.

 Read Next: Who is My Target Market?